-Under the auspices of the District Congress Committees in Bombay Mr. M. K. Gandhi delivered a lecture on Indentured Indian Labour before a large "gathering on 30th Oct.
-1917 at the Empire Theutre, Sir Ibrahim "Rahimtullah presiding.
+Under the auspices of the District Congress Committee in Bombay Mr. M. K. Gandhi delivered a lecture on Indentured Indian Labour before a large gathering on 30th October, 1917, at the Empire Theatre, Sir Ebrahim Rahimtullah presiding.

-Mr. Gandh' said :-
+Mr. Gandhi said :---

 The question of indentured labour was just now a topical question, because those true and real friends of India, Messrs.
-Andrews and Pearson, were conducting an enquiry in Fiji.
-The Fiji Islands absorbed the largest number of indentured Indians at the present moment, Messrs.
-Andrews and Pearson were not the first to interest the Indians in this question, but it was the deceased statesman Mr. Gokhale, who first impressed Indians with the importance of their duties in connection with this question.
-The resolution which Mr. Gokhale brought before the Council for the abolition of the Indenture system was defeated by a majority though all the non-official members of the Council voted for the abolition.
-However much a benign and sympathetic Vicercy wished to remove this abominable system of indenture from the Indian Statute Book there was a very serious difficulty in his way and that was the report by the two Commissioners, who were sent by Lord Hardinge, namely, Messrs.
+Andrews and Pearson, were conducting. an enquiry in F.ji.
+The Fiji Islands absorbed the largest number of indentured Indians at the present moment.
+Messrs.
+Andrews and Pearson were not the first to interest the Indians in this question, but it was the deceased statesman Mr. Gokhale, who first impressed Indiana. with the importance of their duties in connection with this question.
+The resolution which Mr. Gokhale. brought before the Council for the abclition of the indenture system was defeated by a majority though all the non-official members of the Council voted for the abolition, However much a benign and sympathetic.
+Vicercy wished to remove this abominable system of indenture from the Indian Statute Book there was a very serious difficulty in his way and that was the report by the two Commissioners, who were sent by Lord Hardinge, namely, Messrs.
 MacNeill and Chimanial which are contained in two bulky volumes.
-All might not care to wade through the rather dull pages of those volumes but to him who knew what real indentured labour was they were of great interest.
-They might, however, take upon trust that the report recognised that indentured labour should continue just as it was, if certain conditions were fulfilled.
-Those conditions, Mr. Gandhi said were impossible of fulfilment.
-And the recommendations which these two great Commissioners made, showed that they really could not seriously have meant that the system of indenture which existed to-day in Fiji, Jamaica Guiana and other colonies should be continued a minute longer than was actually necessary.
-The speaker here referred to the previous commision and said that the defects which Messrs.
-MacNeill'and Chimanlal had pointed out were patent to all.
-Their report contained nothing new, But there was unofficial investigation on behalf of some philanthropic body in England some forty years ago, and in that book an unvarnished tale was given, which told in graphic language what were the hardships under that system.
+All might pot care to wade through the rather dull pages of those volumes but to him who knew what real indentured labour was, they were of great interest.
+They might, however, take upon trust that the report recognized that indentured labour should continue just as it was, if certain conditions were fulfilled.
+Those conditions, Mr. Gandhi said, were impossible of fulfilment.
+And the recommendations which these two great Commissioners made, showed that they really could not seriously have meant that the system of indenture which existed to-day in Fiji.
+Jamaica, Guiana and other colonies should be continued minute longer than was actually necessary.
+The 8 speaker here referred to the previous Commission and said that the defects which Messrs.
+MacNeill and Chimanlas had pointed out were patent to all.
+Their report contained nothing new.
+But there was unofficial investigation on behalf of some philanthropic body in England some forty years ago, and in that book an unvarnished tale was given, which told in graphic language what were the hardships under that system.